 How do you find low competition keywords with high traffic?

-In this guide, not only you will learn how to find low competition keywords with high traffic, but also how to make the right content and utilize promotional strategies to rank them on the first page of search engines.
+In this guide, you will learn how to find low competition keywords with high traffic, make the right content, and utilize promotional strategies to rank them on the first page of search engines.

 Search engines use more than 200 ranking factors when ranking a website or blog on SERP.
 Three of those categorized essential parts are;